 - Lohn: Varies every month depending on the measurement (e.g. hours worked, units sold, etc)

 Some employees in Germany also have a company car that they may be allowed to use also for private trips.
 If so, 1% of the new car price will be added as fictional value to your Gross Salary so you can be Taxed on that amount later on.
 Our example employee in our YouTube Payslip Video gets 287€ added to his gross salary every month, so his company car is worth 28.700€ when it is brand new (1% company car rule).

 Last but not least your employer can also pay you for your journeys between your home and your place of work in 2 different ways.
 Journeys to your place of work can be accounted with a “P” meaning you have to “pay” Taxes and social security on that amount.
 Or with an “F” which means the payment is “free” of Social Security (the government still wants taxes 😉).

 Based on Your Gross Salary (4.902€ in our example) you are now taxed accordingly with your Income Tax Class 1 to 6.
-Your income tax class is determined by your family status and will influence how much Taxes you have to pay each month from your payslip.
+Your income tax class is determined by your family status and will influence how many Taxes you have to pay each month from your payslip.
 In general: The Higher Your Income, the more income tax you have to pay in Germany.

 2nd Big Deduction From Your German Payslip: Social Security

 The second deduction from your German payslip is by far the largest deduction: Social security.
 Good news for all Employees in Germany: Social security for all 4 (actually 5) pillars of the German Social Security System are capped with a maximum threshold.
 No matter how much you earn, you have to contribute maximum the threshold.